gerdu-tool/cli/README.md

 2. Define your charts, which contains `repository` and `docker-compose` configurations.
 3. Lastly, run `gerdu install` and `gerdu up`.
 Gerdu will install and starts your entire workspace.

+> Note: if you want to use shell completion feature run `gerdu config completion setup`

 A Workspace is a directory contains `.gerdu.yaml` file which looks like this:

 ```yaml